apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-hubble.md

 > Note:
 >
-> 1. The docker image of hugegraph-hubble is a convenience release to start hugegraph-hubble quickly, not official distribution artifacts.
+> 1. The docker image of hugegraph-hubble is a convenience release to start hugegraph-hubble quickly, but not **official distribution** artifacts.
 You can find more details from [ASF Release Distribution Policy](https://infra.apache.org/release-distribution.html#dockerhub).
 >
 > 2. Recommand to use `release tag`(like `1.0.0`) for the stable version.
 Use `latest` tag to experience the newest functions in development.